averiebeltran/awesome-readme/README.md

 This application by the Open license.

 ## Contact
-:octocat: Find me on GitHub: [uaeog](https://github.com/uaeog)
+:octocat: Find me on GitHub: [averiebeltran](https://github.com/averiebeltran)
 <br />
-Email me with questions: averieb
+Email me with questions: averiebeltran@yahoo.com